ckeaunui/ckeaunui/README.md

         </ul>
       </td>
       <td>
-        I gathered and combined data on solar irradiance from NASA for each U.S. city, the average household energy usage per year, and average household energy costs per year, then combined it into one comprehensive dataset.
-I then calculated the estimated energy production of a ___ solar panel per region and compared its cost to the expected amount of money saved.
+        In this project I am exploring solar panels energy production across different regions in the U.S. to determine how cost effective they are.
+I gathered solar irradiance data from NASA for each U.S. city since 2020, the average household energy usage per year, and average household energy costs per year.
+I then calculated the estimated energy production of a Panasonic 360W solar panel at its peak, across its entire lifetime, and the estimated money it would save.
+Finally, I visualized the results in Tableau.
       </td>
     </tr>
     <tr>